 Definition of Melodrama

 A blend of melodrama and film noir, Mildred Pierce, is based on James M. Cain’s novel of the same title.
-The story is about a struggling waitress, Mildred, who wishes to provide a better life to her daughters than hers after separating from her husband.
-For this, she takes help of a real estate agent after which she becomes the owner of a restaurant.
+The story is about a struggling waitress, Mildred, who wishes to provide a better life to her daughters than she had, after separating from her husband.
+For this, she takes the help of a real estate agent, after which she becomes the owner of a restaurant.

-Though Cathy also feels the same for him, nevertheless, she marries a wealthy neighbor, leaving Heathcliff with no choice.
-Returning as a wealthy man after some years, the sparks begin to fly again for Cathy and vengeful Heathcliff marries Geraldine Fitzgerald, sister of Cathy’s husband in order to arouse her jealousy.
-By the end, Catherine dies and Heathcliff follows her as he could not brook this loss any more.
+Though Cathy also feels the same for him, she nevertheless marries a wealthy neighbor, leaving Heathcliff with no choice.
+Returning as a wealthy man after some years, the sparks begin to fly again for Cathy, and a vengeful Heathcliff marries Geraldine Fitzgerald, sister of Cathy’s husband, in order to arouse her jealousy.
+By the end, Catherine dies, and Heathcliff follows her as he could not brook this loss any more.

 Function of Melodrama

 Melodrama is an exaggerated form of drama, where authors enhance the storylines in order to tug the heartstrings of the audience.
 Typically, these types of dramas focus on sensational plots that revolve around tragedy, unrequited love, loss, or heightened emotion; featuring long-suffering protagonists, especially females, attempting in vain to overcome impossible odds.
 Its purpose is to play on the feelings and emotions of the audience.
 We see the use of melodramatic plots more often in films, theater, television, radio, cartoons, and comics.